TBara/Dynamic-Array-Application/README.md

 # Dynamic-Array-Application
 Dynamic Array Application.
+To do:
-To do: Needs to properly handle NULL input string--does not return balanced nor unbalanced
+  -Needs to properly handle NULL input string
+  -does not return balanced nor unbalanced